Nested Sampling with Normalising Flows for Gravitational-Wave Inference: Conclusions

 We use \dynesty for the comparison, which has been shown to produce results consistent with those used in previous LVK analyses \cite{Romero-Shaw:2020}.
 We find that our sampler returns evidences consistent with \dynesty, which serves as further verification of our results.
 Since we aim to produce a more efficient sampler we also compare the likelihood evaluations required to reach convergence.
 When not using distance marginalisation we find that \nessai requires \nessaievaluations likelihood evaluations, \evaluationsratio times fewer than \dynesty.
 When distance marginalisation is enabled \nessai requires \nessaievaluationsmarg, which, whilst still \evaluationsratiomarg fewer than \dynesty, is more than with the marginalisation disabled.
 As such, we recommend using \nessai without distance marginalisation for gravitational-wave inference.

-However, this reduction in likelihood evaluations does not translate to a direct reduction in total computation time because of the cost associated with training the normalising flow and populating the pool of new samples.
-We find that the fraction of the time spent of each process changes when using distance marginalisation.
+However, this reduction in likelihood evaluations does not relate directly to the total computation time because of the additional costs associated with sampling, which for \nessai are associated with training the normalising flow and populating the pool of new samples.
+We find that the fraction of the time spent of each stage changes when using distance marginalisation.
 Without the marginalisation, on average, \trainingtime of the total computation time is spent on training and a further \populationtime on population.
 When using distance marginalisation this changes to \trainingtimemarg spent on training and \populationtimemarg on population.
 We attribute the difference in population time to the efficiency of the rejection sampling, which is improved when including the reparameterisation for distance discussed in \cref{sec:gw_reparam}.
-We find that without distance marginalisation the median run time for \nessai is \timeratio times faster than \dynesty.
+We find that without distance marginalisation the median run-time for \nessai is \timeratio times faster than \dynesty.
 However when distance marginalisation is enabled we observe that, on average, \nessai is only \timeratiomarg times faster than \dynesty.
 This further reinforces our recommendation to use \nessai with distance marginalisation disabled.

 We also show how our sampler can make use of parallelised likelihood functions by evaluating the likelihood of new live points during the population stage.
 We repeat the previous analysis for a single injection without distance marginalisation and parallelise the likelihood computation with increasing number of threads up to 16.
 We observe that the reduction time evaluating the likelihood does not quite match the theoretical values, indicating that there is a small overhead associated with it.
 This also highlights how the limiting factor is the time spent training the normalising flow and populating the pool of new live point.